andres-lowrie/lang/docs/content/docs/basics/functions.md

 ## Functional

-At it's core, _lang_ is a functional language meaning that certain features available to other functional languages are baked in
+At it's core, _lang_ is a functional language meaning that certain features are baked in

-### First-class citizens
+### Function are first-class citizens

 Pass them anywhere